aerogear/offix/docs/ref-advanced.md

 To make sure that data will be available when the devices comes back online, we need to query it with the proper `fetchPolicy`

-We recomend to always use default fetch policy and let offix to control the folow, however for advanced use cases developers can modify their approach.
+We recommend to always use the default fetch policy and to let Offix to control the flow.
+However, for advanced use cases developers can modify their approach.

 For more information see: